How to add achievements to your CV

 Example CV achievements

-To help you add some powerful achievements to your own CV, here are 11 examples of achievements from real CVs across a range of industries.
+To help you add some powerful achievements to your own CV, here are some examples of achievements from real CVs across a range of industries.

 Analyst achievements